quarkusio/quarkus-quickstarts/README.md

 This repository contains a set of examples about the Quarkus framework.

-There is documentation published at <https://quarkus.io> (docs' [sources are here](https://github.com/quarkusio/quarkus/tree/master/docs/src/main/asciidoc)).
+The documentation for these quickstarts is published at <https://quarkus.io> (you can find [the documentation sources here](https://github.com/quarkusio/quarkus/tree/master/docs/src/main/asciidoc)).

 ## Prerequisites